sadmann7/shadcn-table/README.md

 Watch the codebase overview video on [YouTube](https://www.youtube.com/watch?v=BsvjF5Y6-C8&t=1s).

-Consider Subscribing to [Kavin's YouTube channel](https://www.youtube.com/@livecode247) for more videos.
+Consider subscribing to [Kavin's YouTube channel](https://www.youtube.com/@livecode247) for more videos.

 ## How do I deploy this?